amanzi/amanzi/doc/input_spec/AmanziNativeSpecV2.rst

 Boundary conditions are defined in sublist `"boundary conditions`".
-Four types of boundary conditions are supported;
+Four types of boundary conditions are supported:

 * `"pressure`" [list] Dirichlet boundary condition, a pressure is prescribed on a region.

-* `"mass flux`" [list] Neumann boundary condition, an outward mass flux is prescribed on a region. this is the default boundary condtion.
+* `"mass flux`" [list] Neumann boundary condition, an outward mass flux is prescribed on a region.
+  This is the default boundary condtion.
 If no condition is specified on a mesh face, zero flux boundary condition is used implicitly.

 * `"static head`" [list] Dirichlet boundary condition, the hydrostatic pressure is prescribed on a region.